 My passions are for good nurturing food, nature and all creatures, colour, texture, patterns, creativity and honest expression.
-I buy as much as I can second-hand and locally, and try to be an ethical consumer.
+I strive to live ethically, buy as much as I can second-hand and locally, and try to be a moral consumer.
 I want to live compassionately, to be mindful in all I do and learn to nurture myself and others as best I can.
 I’m interested in how we tick, and how we can use positive, realistic thinking, knowledge and the wisdom that is rich around us to cope with life’s many challenges, grow stronger, get the most out of this life and prepare us for the future.
 (That should keep me busy for the next… millennia… where’s that

 elixir green juice?!).

 My blog posts and recipes share my journey to improve my health and eat mindfully, my thoughts and experiences, photographs, the beautiful landscape of the Peak District and the organic fruit and vegetables I have fallen completely in love with, and most of all my passion for cooking delicious wholesome food, and its importance to our health and happiness.

 treat yourself well and strive to be happy, healthy and stress-free.